krystiandzirba/Ive-Been-There-Travel-Log-App/README.md

 ## Statistics:

 Dive into the details of your travel adventures with the "Statistics" button:
-Discover your Longest, Shortest, and Average travel distances, allowing you to reminisce about your epic journeys.
+Discover your Longest, Shortest, and Average travel distances.
-Find out your Most Common Travel Type, revealing your preferred mode of exploration.
+Find out your most and least common travel type.
 Explore the Distance Divided by Travel Type, giving you a breakdown of distances covered for each travel type used.

 ## Timeline: